AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_tail.md

 `hash(contract_address, version_id, portal_contract_address, chain_id, message)`

 Where _version_id_ and _portal_contract_address_ equal the values defined in the constant data.

-> For all the above operations, it skips items whose contract address is zero, as they were siloed in the [tail private kernel circuit](./private_kernel_tail.md#siloing-values) and the associated contract address has been cleared.

 4. It silos the storage slot of each item in the following array with the item's contract address: